Skip to main content

 Qtip: Workflow conditions are evaluated before the delayed start settings.
 This means that if someone edits a survey response so it no longer meets the condition, the workflow will not be reevaluated, and will run as if the response wasn’t edited.
 The original condition will be applied, followed by the delayed start.

-Set workflows to delay every time they are triggered to add a buffer between when a workflow is triggered and when it is executed.
+Constant delays allow you to delay workflows every time they are triggered to add a buffer between when they are triggered and when they are executed.

 Qtip: Delays must be at least 15 minutes and at most 5 days.